- Dr Soung-U Kim (김성우)

 - Office No:

-Over time, I have increasingly become intrigued not only by the grammar of East Asian languages, but also by how language-ideological positions on language and dialect are developed, established, maintained and perpetuated by social actors.
+Over time, I have become interested in cultivating reflexivity in descriptive linguistic practice, which is why I have been developing ideas on South Korean language ideology and linguistic nationalism, as well as the construction and objectification of language in our discipline.
+Accordingly, I explore how language-ideological positions such as on language and dialect are developed, established, maintained and perpetuated by social actors.
 Both linguistically and anthropologically, I am therefore often drawn to the study of languages of areas where such conflicts are played out, such as Jejuan in South Korea, Catalan in Catalonia, Bernese Alemannic in Switzerland, Ordos Mongolian in Inner Mongolia, or the many languages of Germany, Italy and France.
+In my free time, I engage with Korean traditional performing arts, race, identity and language in the Western-European Korean diaspora, as well as learning Welsh.